Reviews You Can Rely On

 Powder skirt not removable

-We realize that Arc'teryx's pricing will be a deterrent for many.
-However, weather resistance at this level comes at a cost, as Gore-Tex fabric is expensive, and waterproof zippers and sealed seams increase the production cost compared to less weather-resistant shells.
+We realize that the pricing of this jacket will be a deterrent for many.
+However, weather resistance at this level comes at a cost, as Gore-Tex fabric is expensive, and waterproof zippers and sealed seams typically increase the production cost compared to less weather-resistant shells.
 Frequent users and skiers who hit the slopes numerous times a week will appreciate the design and performance this model offers.
-If you only occasionally go backcountry skiing, you can compromise performance and get away with a less costly option like the Outdoor Research Skytour AscentShell.
-However, if you spend most of your time in the backcountry or side-country and want a jacket that can perform well on the occasional resort day, the Arc'teryx Rush is the one.
+If you only occasionally go backcountry skiing and can compromise performance, you might get away with a less costly option like the Outdoor Research Skytour AscentShell.
+However, if you spend most of your time in the backcountry or side-country and want a jacket that can perform well on the occasional resort day, the Arc'teryx Rush is a great pick.

 Read more: Arc'teryx Rush review